hayasalman/Artificial-Neural-Network-ANN/README.md

 And the best model is the model which has a high percentage  of (precision and recall) for both categories.

 2. **Confuestion matrix**
-    - The false positive and false negative rates to be minimized as possible.
+    - The false positive and false negative rates must be minimized as possible.

 **Conclusion : after comparison between these multiple models performance results**